 The Communications Workers of America represents 700,000 workers in private and public sector employment.
-CWA members work in telecommunications and information technology, the airline industry, news media, broadcast and cable television, education, health care and public service, law enforcement, manufacturing and other fields.
+CWA members work in telecommunications and information technology, the airline industry, news media, broadcast and cable television, health care, public service and education, law enforcement, manufacturing and other fields.

 District 2-13 - Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, West Virginia.